jonathangaldino/prosig/README.md

 ### Testing

 I've added some tests for the use-cases.
 I'm using vitest for testing.
-However, I did added tests for the API routes.
+However, I did not add tests for the API routes.

 ### API Docs
 I usually go with Swagger for API documentation.